Paris Theatre Musee des Capucines

-The Theatre des Capucines museum is a perfume museum owned by the famous Fragonard company that is located within an old theatre in Paris, and hence the name, but here you can discover a mock-up of a 19th century factory along with other unique objects that relate to fragrances.
+The Theatre Musee des Capucines is a Paris perfume museum owned by the famous Fragonard fragrance company that is located within an old theatre in Paris, and hence the name, but here you can discover a mock-up of a 19th century factory along with other unique objects that relate to fragrances.

 Prior to World War I, there was an entrepreneur by the name of Eugene Fuchs, who was passionate about fragrances, and he came up with the novel idea of setting up a perfumery that would supply fragrances to the tourists that were starting to flock to the Cote d’Azur region of France, or French Riviera.